poroping/terraform-provider-fortios/docs/data-sources/system_dnsdatabase.md

 * `allow_transfer` - DNS zone transfer IP address list.
 * `authoritative` - Enable/disable authoritative zone.
 * `contact` - Email address of the administrator for this zone.
-		You can specify only the username (e.g. admin) or full email address (e.g. admin@test.com) When using a simple username, the domain of the email will be this zone.
+You can specify only the username, such as admin or the full email address, such as admin@test.com When using only a username, the domain of the email will be this zone.
 * `domain` - Domain name.
 * `forwarder` - DNS zone forwarder IP address list.
 * `ip_master` - IP address of master DNS server.
 Entries in this master DNS server and imported into the DNS zone.